What is liquid trade waste?

-Your Trade Waste Approval lapses five (5) years after the date from which it was given.
+A Trade Waste Approval is usually issued for a period of five (5) years.
 You will be notified when your renewal application is due.

 Your Approval outlines the frequency your pre-treatment device must be cleaned and serviced by a licensed transporter.
 If you would like Council to complete a review of the service frequency, please complete and submit an application form (PDF 194.5KB), along with supporting information.